irmen/Pyro5/docs/source/clientcode.rst

 immediately be discarded in the server if the proxy gets disconnected or closed.

 There are several examples that use the remote iterator feature.
-Have a look at the :py:mod:`stockquotes` tutorial example, or the :py:mod:`filetransfer` example.
+Have a look at the :py:mod:`streaming`, :py:mod:`stockquotes`, or the :py:mod:`filetransfer` examples.

 .. index:: callback